 PVC and TPO roof membranes can be installed fully adhered, mechanically attached or ballasted.
-Most PVC and TPO membranes do not receive surfacing.
-Is a TPO Roofing System the type of roof that you need?
+Most PVC roofing and TPO roofing membranes do not receive surfacing.
+Is a PVC Roofing System the type of roof that you need?

 For more information please call our roofing professionals at (303) 971-0256 or Click Here to request a free quote.

 Thermoplastic roof materials are distinguished from thermoset materials in that there is no chemical cross-linking.
 These membranes can be repeatedly softened by heating or hardened when cooled.
 Because of the materials’ chemical nature, thermoplastic membranes typically are seamed by heat welding with hot air or solvent welding.